Best way to pay Alibaba suppliers

 Western Union (no longer available for UK businesses)

-Western Union is safe, and a reliable way to send money overseas.
+We've covered in this article whether Western Union is safe.
 However, Western Union is usually recommended for personal payments more than business transfers - and Western Union does not offer any buyer protections or escrow service to keep buyers safe13.

 Alibaba dominates the market when it comes to finding a supplier based in China.
 If you’re importing from China to the UK, Alibaba is a great way to find a supplier to suit your needs, with a huge selection of products to suit everyone.

 Before you decide how to pay for your goods on Alibaba, check out the different ways to pay Alibaba suppliers to make sure you don’t add in extra costs unnecessarily which can eat into your profit.
 While you can choose to pay using a third party like PayPal, a debit or credit card, you might find you get a better deal with Wise Business.
-Wise Business is safe to use, and offers speedy, cheap and convenient ways to pay suppliers in China and elsewhere with no hassle, and the mid-market exchange rate.
+Wise offers fast, transparent and low fee international transfers, so your business can pay suppliers in China and elsewhere.

 Get started with Wise Business 🚀